 - A. If violation criteria are exceeded, penalties will be assessed according to the following: - 1.
 Emission violation penalties will be assessed on a daily basis and totaled for the quarter; and - 2.
-Data availability violation penalties will be assessed based on a total exceedance index for the quarter. - B. The following penalty factors for cement kiln capacities will be applied to all daily emission exceedance penalties and to all quarterly data availability exceedance penalties indicated by the penalty equations in this policy:
+Data availability violation penalties will be assessed on a quarterly basis. - B. The following source factors for FCCU capacities will be applied to all daily emission exceedance penalties and to all quarterly data availability exceedance penalties indicated by the penalty equations in this policy: